 The Group's business model and strategy will, over time, reflect climate-related risk in many areas.
-The current financial period has been very focussed on energy consumption reduction given supply challenges.
+The current financial period has continued to focus on energy consumption reduction given the supply challenges last year.
 These supply challenges have been based on volume and rate.
-Energy consumption is going to be an important operational consideration and objective going forward.
+Energy consumption remains an important operational consideration and objective going forward and will form a key element of ESOS3.
 Consumption management is not just an operational risk, but also brings an opportunity to reduce spend and carbon impact.
-Energy use is material across all of our business segments.
-Disruption to supply is the key risk in the short term, although was well managed in the current financial period.
-The business is pretty resilient to other climate-related issues in the short term.
+Energy use is material across all our business segments.
+Disruption to supply remains the key risk in the short term, although was well managed in previous financial periods.
+The business is relatively resilient to other climate-related issues in the short term.
 In the near future, targets and KPIs tend to be centred around consumption and energy use, following the projects and initiatives put in place for the current and next financial years.
+Along with operational practices, projects and initiatives will form a key element of ESOS3 which will be short, medium and long term focused.